klientjs/core/README.md

 A klient instance is like an SDK of target consumed service (webservice, api).
 You can configure it to make the most adapted requests to service endpoints.
 You need to create one klient instance per hostname.

-Klient instance is based on 2 services in a container.
+Klient instance is based on 2 services in a container [bag](#bag).
 They are the core of whole library : `factory` (able to create Request instance) and `dispatcher` (able to register listeners and emit events).
 The methods of klient instance are just shortcuts to theses services methods.
 You can add your own services to reuse some code anywhere.

-Klient instance is also initialized with a parameters bag, where the configuration is stored and used to setup the Klient behaviour and its extensions.
+Klient instance is also initialized with a parameters [bag](#bag), where the configuration is stored and used to setup the Klient behaviour and its extensions.
 The extensions are used to add specific features by adding services, listeners, whose processing can be conditioned by its own parameters.
 You can use an existing extension or create your own by simple way.

 ### Parameters

-The Klient constructor is an object representing the parameters used to initialize the parameter bag of returned instance.
+The Klient constructor is an object representing the parameters used to initialize the parameter [bag](#bag) of returned instance.
 It's stored as a deep object and the values are accessible from Klient instance.
 Nested property can be read/write by using dot notation.

 | Name       | Description                                                  | Type                                                                                                                                   | Default   |
 |------------|--------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------|-----------|